ovotech/gitoops/docs/blog_post.md

 # GitOops!
-Attacking and defending CI/CD pipelines.
+Attacking and defending CI/CD pipelines

 **As part of our [ongoing quest](https://tech.ovoenergy.com/building-a-secure-ci-cd-pipeline-for-terraform-infrastructure-as-code/) to improve the _status quo_ of CI/CD security, we present [GitOops](https://github.com/ovotech/gitoops): a tool to map CI/CD attack paths in a GitHub organization.**